reubenharry/stochastic-memoization/README.md

 TODO: diagram

 	What you see here is a sequence of trees which have been probabilistically generated.
 In the process of generating them, a number of "fragments", or partially complete trees, have been stored and reused.
 These are shown in the red box at the bottom of the diagram
 TODO.

-Haskell's powerful tools for expressing rich but principled patterns of recursion, especially when this recursion interacts with side-effects (global state, randomness), are a perfect fit for this problem.
+In BOOK TODO

+	TODO
+	lays out a beautiful proposal for how language comes to

+	a grammar is a process to generate sentences
+	More recently,
+		Bayesian view, in which that process is probabilistic, and an agent performs *inference*, asking: given that I heard a sentence, what must the
+		A second, related question, which is easy to ask in this Bayesian framework is: what must the rules of the grammar...

+Haskell is the ideal language for this problem.
+It is able to separate complex problems along the grain of their abstract elements (here, unfolding of recursive structures, and probabilistic programming), so that instead of writing brittle unreadable code where implementation details are intermingled with algorithmic ones, what you write is flexible and clear.

+The price for this is not speed (Haskell is extremely fast) but the need to work with mathematical abstractions.

+There is a beautiful story for how recursive unfolding of a value (such as a tree) from a seed works in Haskell.
+	LINK: bananas, lenses

+There is also a beautiful story about probability.
+	link: monad bayes

+Putting these together, for the application of stochastically memoizing trees,

+ requires some thought (see the walkthrough below), but illuminates what is otherwise a terrifyingly complex operation.

 # To run